ahmedassm/hack-tools/README.md

 # hack-tools
-very strong hack tools using kali or termux
+very strong hack tools using kali or termux.... these scripts have been made by>>>> ahmed assem